 Keeping Out Of Home

-To survive the winter, it invades homes in the fall, entering under siding, into soffits, around window and door frames, or any space which has openings big enough to fit through.
+It invades homes in the fall to survive the winter, entering under siding, into soffits, around window and door frames, or any space with openings big enough to fit through.

 Simple tips from the U.S. Environmental Protection Agency: